 Palliative Care South Australia

 PCA (SA) is the umbrella body for regional hospice and palliative care organisations.
 The website provides information about palliative care for consumers and professionals, including other languages.
 There are also links to palliative care and other relevant services in South Australia.

-Funded by the Australian Government’s Department of Health and Ageing the CareSearch website contains a wealth of information for patients, carers, families and GPs.
+Funded by the Australian Government’s Department of Health and Aged Care, the CareSearch website contains a wealth of information for patients, carers, families and GPs.

 Palliative Care Australia

 Palliative Care Australia is the national peak body established by the membership of eight state and territory palliative care organisations to address national palliative care issues, represent the area to the Federal Government and national media